-We might also rely on historical data from previous days to estimate the mean time between successive service completions, combined with real-time data over the recent past.
+over the recent past.
 However, we consider a procedure based on real-time estimation alone, and investigate its feasibility.
-As a real-time estimator, we propose computing the sample average, $\hat{m}$ , of (recent) time intervals between successive service completions in the system.
-In doing so, as an approximation, we assume (i) that all servers are simultaneously busy, and (ii) that the times between successive service completions are i.i.d.
-(Since we are interested in systems which are heavily loaded, the assumption of busy servers is not too restrictive.
+As a real-time estimator, we propose computing the sample average, \hat{m} , of (recent) time intervals between successive service completions in the system.
+In doing so, as an approximation, we assume (i) that all servers are simultaneously busy and (ii) that the times between successive service completions are i.i.d.
+(As we are interested in systems that are heavily loaded, the assumption of busy servers is not too restrictive.
 The second assumption is exact for exponential service times, but not more generally.)
-Given that obtain a desired margin of relative error, x, at a given confidence level.
+Given that assumption, we can apply elementary statistics to compute the sample size, n(x), needed to obtain a desired margin of relative error, x, at a given confidence level.
 (Specifically, the half width of a confidence interval is a function of the number of observations used.
 Therefore, we can obtain a desired margin of relative error by changing the number of observations, thus leading to a different half width.)
-The error, x, measures the relative error between the actual mean and the sample mean.
+The error, x_i measures the relative error between the actual mean and the sample mean.

 To illustrate, consider the $M_t/M/100$ model with exponential service times.
 Then, $n(0.05) \approx 1540$ at the 95% confidence level.
-That is, the sample size required to get a relative error margin of x = 0.05 is roughly equal to 1540, at the 95% confidence level.
+That is, the sample size required to obtain a relative error margin of x = 0.05 is roughly equal to 1540, at the 95% confidence level.
 It is important to get a sense of how long it would take to get a total of 1540 service completions in the system.
 For example, suppose that the mean service time is equal to 5 minutes.
 The length of the estimation interval is roughly equal to 77 minutes.
 Indeed, each service request requires, on average, 5 minutes to process, and there are 100 servers working in parallel.
 This numerical example illustrates that the computational burden of obtaining estimates of system parameters that are within a relative error margin of x = 0.05 of their actual values is not unreasonable.

-There remains to study the effect of the estimation error, x, on the performance of the $HOL_r$ estimator.
-To that end, we consider modified $HOL_r$ delay estimators, denoted by $HOL_r(x)$ , depending on the relative error, x, in estimating $1/s\mu$ .
+There remains to study the effect of the estimation error, x, on the performance of the HOL_r estimator.
+To that end, we consider modified HOL_r delay estimators, denoted by $HOL_r(x)$, depending on the relative error, x, in estimating $1/s\mu$.
 That is, the $HOL_r(x)$ estimators use the following delay estimate:

-$$\theta{HOL_r}(t, x, w) = \frac{1+x}{s\mu} (2 + \int{t-w}^t \lambda(u) du) ,$$ where -1 < x < 1, and $(1 + x)/s\mu$ is our estimate of the mean time between successive service completions, including a relative error x.
+$$\theta{HOL_r}(t, x, w) = \frac{1+x}{s\mu} \left(2 + \int{t-w}^t \lambda(u) du\right),$$ where -1 < x < 1, and $(1+x)/s\mu$ is our estimate of the mean time between successive service completions, including a relative error x.
 We study the performance of $HOL_r(x)$ for alternative small values of x.
-Clearly, the performance of $HOL_r(x)$ should degrade as |x|increases, but we would like to know by how much.
+Clearly, the performance of $HOL_r(x)$ should degrade as |x| increases, but we would like to know by how much.